PM announces Rs1.1 trillion 'historic' package for Karachi's transformation

 He was also briefed about the recent situation in Karachi after the rains.

-The prime minister addressed the press conference after chairing a meeting of the "Karachi committee".

-Federal ministers Asad Umar, Shibli Faraz, Syed Ali Zaidi, Aminul Haq, the Sindh governor, the Sindh chief minister and others were present for the meeting.
+The prime minister chaired a meeting of the "Karachi committee" upon his arrival which was attended by federal ministers Asad Umar, Shibli Faraz, Syed Ali Zaidi, Aminul Haq, the Sindh governor, the Sindh chief minister and others.

 In a tweet a day earlier, PTI leader Faisal Javed Khan said the Karachi Transformation Plan was aimed at addressing the provincial capital's long-standing problems such as "choked drainage and sewerage systems, encroachments, poor waste disposal, water supply and transport".